Search

 Is coronary heart disease the same as cardiovascular disease?

 Cardiovascular disease is any disease of the heart and/or blood vessels.
-It includes conditions such as:
+CHD is a type of cardiovascular disease.
+As well as CHD, cardiovascular disease includes conditions such as:

 • Cardiomyopathy